samkleespies/ai-screenshot-tool/README.md

 # AI Screenshot Tool

-A Windows desktop app built with Electron and Node.js that lets you capture and share screenshots with ChatGPT.
-Uses native OS capabilities and the Electron desktopCapturer API for seamless integration.
+A Windows desktop app built with Electron and Node.js that lets you screenshot an area of your screen and it the tool will automatically open a new ChatGPT chat in your browser and automatically paste the screenshot in the chat.

 ## Planned Features